stnolting/neoTRNG/README.md

 and cross-coupled ring-oscillators.
 The architecture provides a technology-agnostic implementation that allows to synthesize the TRNG for _any_ FPGA platform.

-Note that the neoTRNG only provides a "random PHY" - an interface to the physical entropy source.
+Note that the neoTRNG only provides a "random _PHY_" - an interface to the raw physical entropy source.
 Any kind of more sophisticated post-processing like advanced whitening, health-monitoring or even tampering-detection should be implemented in the user logic or the application software.